sdr-enthusiasts/monitor-hub/README.md

 If a container SHOULD be running, but it is not, the webpage will not show it.
 This will be improved in future versions.

-A potential future improvement would be to add a search bar to filter the containers shown.
+A potential future improvement would be to add a search bar to filter the containers shown or log entries.

 Another potential future improvement would be to clean up log entries by removing the container-added time stamp and using the docker daemon one.
 If you see two time stamps, it's because of this.